cognitive-engineering-lab/aquascope/README.md

 ## Looking under the surface of rustc, _at a safe distance_.

-Aquascope is a tool that generates visualizations aiming to further program understanding.
-It's distributed as a editor embedable into [mdBook](https://rust-lang.github.io/mdBook/) via a preprocessor or you can try it out [in the browser](https://gavinleroy.com/aquascope).
+_Aquascope_{: .small} is a tool that generates interactive visualizations from Rust programs.
+These visualizations aim to help learners intuit correct semantics for the borrow checker and the difference between safe and unsafe programs.
+Aquascope is distributed as an [mdBook](https://rust-lang.github.io/mdBook/) preprocessor or you can try it out [in the browser](https://gavinleroy.com/aquascope).

 <!-- Borrow check information is reformulated in terms of _permissions_, a new pedagogy of ownership to provide learners with a notional machine for this kind of static analysis.
 Example visualizations and this new pedagogy are demonstrated in the [Rust Book Experiment](https://rust-book.cs.brown.edu/). -->